jhspetersson/fselect/README.md

 * aggregate, date, and other functions
 * search within archives
 * `.gitignore` and `.hgignore` support (experimental)
-* search by width and height of images and videos
+* search by width and height of images
 * search by MP3 info
 * search by EXIF metadata
+* search by extended file attributes
-* search by hashes
+* search by file hashes
 * shortcuts to common file types
 * various output formatting (CSV, JSON, and others)